tamburo11/frames/README.md

-# frames
+# FRAMES
 ciao mondo!

-here you can find Frames,
+here you can find FRAMES,

 a cool tool for graphical spectral processing for M4L

-made with love by Alberto Barberis (www.albertobarberis.it) and Alberto Ricca (www.bienoise.com)
+developed by Alberto Barberis (www.albertobarberis.it) and Alberto Ricca (www.bienoise.com)

 [ based on the amazing work by Jean-François Charles ]

-SEE HOW IT WORKS : https://www.youtube.com/watch?v=5QWkVoQO4GU&feature=youtu.be&fbclid=IwAR3nwFZe6QgyAjXrzub-UoYAX3WPoJkDv_9svVUcj-Z65uQ7hT2x0BK-EmY
+SEE HOW IT WORKS :

 if you find some bugs report to albertobarberis11@gmail.com